aurimasniekis/laravel-opentelemetry/README.md

     /**
      * OpenTelemetry exporters
      *
-     * Here you can configure exports used by traces and logs.
+     * Here you can configure exports used by metrics, traces and logs.
      * If you want to use the same protocol with different endpoints,
      * you can copy the exporter with a different and change the endpoint *